Classic Greek Baklava

 - Mix together the nuts and sugar and set aside.

-- PRO-Tip: Open your filo and cover with the plastic or parchment from the box, then a damp towel to keep the pastry from getting dry and brittle.
+- PRO-Tip: Open your filo and cover it with the plastic or parchment from the box, then a damp towel to keep the pastry from getting dry and brittle.

 - Layer half the filo dough, brushing each layer with butter, into the prepared pan.

-- After the first half of the filo is in the pan, spread the nut mixture over the surface.
+- After the first half of the filo is layered in the pan, spread the nut mixture over the surface.

 - Continue layering and buttering the rest of the filo over the nuts.